Commentary: Tales of world leaders accused of plagiarism, academic fraud and cheating

 I am ready to account for any day in my life, but don’t ask me how I made my first million.

-The car manufacturer’s bon mot hints at the shady – sometimes illicit – origins or great wealth.
+The car manufacturer’s bon mot hints at the shady – sometimes illicit – origins of great wealth.

 For some European and Russian politicians – or even American college graduates – today, the modern equivalent might be: